 The representative from civil society had not been included in the original list of appointees, as he or she was to be nominated by the constituency.
-There is no evidence that civil society conducted outreach activities, stakeholder mappings or other attempts to engage a diverse range of stakeholders in the EITI process prior to the nomination of their representative.
+There is no evidence that civil society conducted outreach activities, stakeholder mappings, or other attempts to engage a diverse range of stakeholders in the EITI process prior to the nomination of their representative.
 Members of the secretariat and of the civil society constituency noted that the process leading to the nomination of Mr. Banwo as the civil society representative differed from the process followed in the previous nomination process, when according to the secretariat, civil society had suggested three possible candidates and the President, advised by the secretariat, had appointed the head of PWYP Nigeria as civil society’s representative.
 According to the secretariat and to civil society representatives consulted in Nigeria and abroad, the general expectation this time was that the leadership of PWYP Nigeria would continue to represent civil society.
 Since PWYP Nigeria had been unable to call a General Assembly to elect new leaders in years and as there was a concern that the NSWG remained incomplete, the secretariat organised a meeting of civil society where it was agreed that Mr. Banwo would coordinate the process forward.
 According to some stakeholders, CISLAC understood this to mean that Mr. Banwo would be civil society’s representative and addressed a letter to the President to this effect.
 This understanding was contested by other stakeholders, who argued that CISLAC acted unilaterally.

 According to participants in the meeting held between the Secretariat and civil society representatives in PWYP Nigeria on 26 July 2016, the root of the problem lay in the NEITI Act, which grants the President the power to appoint civil society’s representatives to the NSWG.
 Outside PWYP Nigeria, other stakeholders noted that civil society had been free to nominate its own representatives for appointment by the President and made reference to the original list of appointees, which left it up to civil society to appoint its representative.
 As mentioned in the previous section, these stakeholders considered Mr. Banwo’s unorthodox nomination to be the consequence of PWYP Nigeria’s inability to carry out a General Assembly and refresh its leadership.

 The political nature of the NSWG under the NEITI Act was praised and criticised by stakeholders from all constituencies as both the guarantor of a vibrant NEITI and the reason for its governance challenges.
 Among the challenges raised by civil society and others was the fact that the NSWG had been dismantled and reconstituted by the new government in power.
 According to two former Chairs, previous administrations had allowed the statutory tenure of members to elapse before new appointments were made.
-The same former Chairs noted however that the NEITI Act was useful in providing the NSWG with the political backing to move beyond the minimum requirements of the EITI.
+The same former Chairs noted, however, that the NEITI Act was useful in providing the NSWG with the political backing to move beyond the minimum requirements of the EITI.
 A number of stakeholders suggested that the NEITI Act should be amended to incorporate new provisions of the Standard.
 Others, including in the secretariat, argued that changing a law was a cumbersome process and suggested that the same purpose could be achieved by modifying NEITI’s regulations, including the NSWG Board Charter.
 The February 2015 MSI Integrity report noted that given that the NEITI Act was passed by government, the original internal governance rules were not agreed by the NSWG but rather “decreed” by government.
 This view was not shared by stakeholders consulted, who considered that the Board Charter and other internal governance rules had been agreed by stakeholders.